On this page

 Visit Home | Survivor Experiences Service(external link)(external link) for more information.

-3. Easier records access for survivors
+3. Improving records access for survivors

 The Royal Commission found that many survivors had difficulty accessing their records.
 The issues included lengthy delays; or getting incomplete or heavily redacted information.